yt-project/libyt/README.md

 ### Related Projects

+- [`yt`](https://github.com/yt-project/yt): a Python package for analyzing and visualizing volumetric data.
+It is the core method that `libyt` uses to provide data analysis pipeline for simulations.
 - [`yt_libyt`](https://github.com/data-exp-lab/yt_libyt): a Python package that provides a `yt` frontend.
 It makes converting post-processing scripts using `yt` into inline scripts a two-line change.
 - [`jupyter_libyt`](https://github.com/yt-project/jupyter_libyt): a JupyterLab frontend for `libyt`.
 It provides methods to connect to simulations.